-A) Jarhead, thanks for fighting the good fight.
+A: Jarhead, thanks for fighting the good fight.
 We sincerely appreciate all you guys do to keep us safe.
-Based on your question, it looks like you have a solid grasp on the situation at hand – refinancing to a 15 year mortgage will definitely save you thousands of dollars in interest over the course of the loan, but as you hinted, making the same payments on a 30 year mortgage will essentially have the same effect.
-But there are a few other differences between 15 and 30 year mortgages that you should consider.
+Based on your question, it looks like you have a solid grasp on the situation at hand – refinancing to a 15 year mortgage will definitely save you thousands of dollars in interest over the course of the loan, but as you hinted, making the same payments on a 30 year mortgage will have the same effect.
+But there are a few other differences between 15 and 30-year mortgages that you should consider.

 In your situation, I would consider more than just the bottom line.
 If you might PCS in the next year or two, then you have to consider whether or not you will be able to sell your home, and if not, whether or not you will be able to rent it out for what you pay on your mortgage each month (or at least close to it).

-If the real estate market in Southern California has recovered fairly well by the time you PCS, then you may be able to sell your home and be done with it.
-If you don’t think you can sell it or you wish to keep it as a rental to build equity and perhaps move into it later, then a 30 year mortgage will keep your payments low and make renting it more feasible.
+If the real estate market in Southern California has recovered reasonably well by the time you PCS, then you may be able to sell your home and be done with it.
+If you don’t think you can sell it or you wish to keep it as a rental to build equity and perhaps move into it later, then a 30-year mortgage will keep your payments low and make renting it more feasible.

 Is refinancing a good option?

-The 30 year VA Loan you currently have probably offers the right amount of financial flexibility, but that doesn’t mean you still can’t refinance your loan.
-Right now mortgage rates are near all-time lows, making this a great time to refinance your mortgage (compare mortgage rates, and compare VA Loan rates).
+The 30 year VA Loan you currently have probably offered the right amount of financial flexibility, but that doesn’t mean you still can’t refinance your loan.
+Right now, mortgage rates are near all-time lows, making this a great time to refinance your mortgage (compare mortgage rates and compare VA Loan rates).

 Tips for refinancing VA Loans

-VA Loans can actually be easier to refinance than some conventional loans because of a process called the VA Streamline Refinance.
+VA Loans can be easier to refinance than some conventional loans because of a process called the VA Streamline Refinance.
 The VA Streamline Refinance enables you to quickly and easily refinance a VA Loan, often at a low cost.
-You will not need to submit another Certificate of Eligibility and there is often reduced paperwork, since the VA has your home’s information on file.
+You will not need to submit another Certificate of Eligibility, and there is often reduced paperwork since the VA has your home’s information on file.

-Be sure to shop around for the best mortgage rates and stick with a fixed rate loan instead of any exotic mortgages offered by many financial institutions.
-Once you have your refinanced VA Loan in place, go ahead and add a couple hundred dollars in your budget toward your mortgage payment and set it up on automatic payment.
-That way you ensure you make the extra payments each month and get the benefits of the lower interest rates as well as the same benefit of the 15 year mortgage.
+Be sure to shop around for the best mortgage rates and stick with a fixed-rate loan instead of any exotic mortgages offered by many financial institutions.
+Once you have your refinanced VA Loan in place, go ahead and add a couple of hundred dollars in your budget toward your mortgage payment and set it up on automatic payment.
+That way, you ensure you make the extra payments each month and get the benefits of the lower interest rates as well as the same benefit of the 15-year mortgage.